King's Alumni Achievement Awards

 - Nominees must have completed at least 24 credits at The King’s University to be considered an alumni.

-- Current King’s faculty and staff who are also alumni are eligible to receive an alumni award.
+- Current King’s employees who are also alumni are eligible to receive an alumni award.

 - Alumni awards are not awarded posthumously.